a-bonus/a-bonus.github.io/m1-lecture.md

 ## Part 7: The Normal Distribution and Z-Scores

+> **Why Part 7 is crucial:** The normal distribution is the foundation for almost all inferential statistics you'll learn in this course.
+> - **Part 7 concepts** (normal distribution, z-scores, standard deviation) lead directly to **Module 2** (t-tests and hypothesis testing)
+> - Understanding the normal distribution now will make Module 2 much easier!
+> - Z-scores are your first step toward understanding standardization, which underlies all statistical tests
+>
+> **Connection to Part 4:** The mean and SD you learned in Part 4 define the shape and location of the normal distribution.

 ### The Normal Distribution (The Bell Curve)

 The normal distribution is the most important distribution in statistics.